fishjam-dev/react-native-membrane-webrtc/README.md

    $ cd example
    $ yarn
    ```
-4. In App.ts replace server url with your server's url.
+4. In .env replace server url with your server's url.
 5. `yarn run android` or `yarn run ios` or run project from Android Studio / Xcode just like every RN project.
 Note that simulators won't work, you have to test on real device for camera and screensharing to run.

 # Usage